AsenchikA/middle.messenger.praktikum.yandex/README.md

 # Study project from [Yandex.Practicum](https://practicum.com/)

-Simple messenger for exhange messeges using web-sockets.
+Simple messenger for exchanging messages using web-sockets.

-Project with immitation own framework based on proxy-objects.
+Project with imitation own framework based on proxy-objects.
-The main goal is to understand bases of working react without it's using.
+The main goal is to understand the bases of working react without its usage.

 Pages:
 1. Authorization